-PED 100 FUNDAMENTALS OF FITNESS (3T) 3 credits

-This lecture course includes the basic principles of physical education and physical fitness.
+- PED 100 FUNDAMENTALS OF FITNESS (3T) 3 credits This lecture course includes the basic principles of physical education and physical fitness.
 It explores psychological and physiological effects of exercise and physical fitness, including effects on the human skeleton, muscle development, respiration and coordination.
 It is reviewed as an introduction to such laboratory courses as slimnastics, weight training, and conditioning.
-This course may also include fitness evaluation, development of individual fitness programs, and participation in fitness activities.

-PED 101 SLIMNASTICS (Beginning) (2A) 1 credit

-This course provides an individualized approach to physical fitness, wellness, and other health-related factors.
+This course may also include fitness evaluation, development of individual fitness programs, and participation in fitness activities. - PED 101 SLIMNASTICS (Beginning) (2A) 1 credit This course provides an individualized approach to physical fitness, wellness, and other health-related factors.
 Emphasis is placed on the scientific basis for setting up and engaging in personalized physical fitness programs.
 Upon completion, students should be able to set up and implement an individualized physical fitness program.

-PED 102 SLIMNASTICS (Intermediate) (2A) 1 credit

-This course is an intermediate-level class.
+This is an individual and dual sport activity. - PED 102 SLIMNASTICS (Intermediate) (2A) 1 credit This course is an intermediate-level class.
 Topics include specific exercises contributing to fitness and the role exercise plays in developing body systems, nutrition, and weight control.
 Upon completion, students should be able to implement and evaluate an individualized physical fitness program.

-PED 103 WEIGHT TRAINING (Beginning) (2A) 1 credit

-This course introduces the basics of weight training.
+This is an individual and dual sport activity. - PED 103 WEIGHT TRAINING (Beginning) (2A) 1 credit This course introduces the basics of weight training.
 Emphasis is placed on developing muscular strength, muscular endurance, and muscle tone.
 Upon completion, students should be able to establish and implement a personal weight-training program.
+This is an individual and dual sport activity.

-PED 104 WEIGHT TRAINING (Intermediate)
+WEIGHT TRAINING (Intermediate) PED 104

-(2A)

-This course covers advanced levels of weight training.
+(2A) This course covers advanced levels of weight training.
 Emphasis is placed on meeting individual training goals and addressing weight training needs and interests.
 Upon completion, students should be able to establish and implement an individualized advanced weight-training program.
+This is an individual and dual sport activity.